Local Symmetry and Global Structure in Adaptive Voter Models: Model Analysis

-We illustrate by deriving the expression for $\mathbf{w}_{00}(\mathbf{X})$.
+We illustrate by deriving the expression for $\mathbf{w}_{00}(\mathbf{x})$.
 Edges between nodes of opinion $0$ are created when an opinion-1 node on an active edge mutates.
-A uniformly random opinion-1 node has in expectation $cX_{10}$ active edges available to transform into $0$-$0$ edges upon mutation.
+A uniformly random opinion-1 node has in expectation $cx_{10}$ active edges available to transform into $0$-$0$ edges upon mutation.
 Similarly, $0$-$0$ edges are destroyed when one of the incident nodes mutates.
-A uniformly random opinion-0 node has in expectation $cX_{00}$ inactive edges that are destroyed upon mutation.
+A uniformly random opinion-0 node has in expectation $cx_{00}$ inactive edges that are destroyed upon mutation.
 The expressions for the other entries of $\mathbf{w}$ are derived by parallel arguments.
 The rewiring terms $\mathbf{r}$ are written as follows:

 Notably, the rewiring function depends on the opinion densities $\q$ only in the rewire-to-random case, because the rewire-to-same variant always removes exactly one active edge, replacing it with an inactive one in a rewiring step.
-To derive the expression for the rewire-to-random case, we can condition on the opinion of the node that ``keeps'' the edge.
-If the $0$-opinion node keeps the edge, then with probability $q_0$ the new edge joins to another opinion $0$ node, destroying the active edge and creating a $0$-$0$ edge.
+To derive the expression for the rewire-to-random case, we can condition on the opinion of the node that ``keeps'' the active edge $e$.
+If the $0$-opinion node keeps $e$, then, with probability $q_0$, $e$ joins to another opinion $0$ node, destroying the active edge and creating a $0$-$0$ edge.
 A similar argument accounts for the $q_1$ term.
-Summing up the ways for an active edge to be removed, we have
+Summing up the ways for an active edge to be removed, we have $r_{01}(\q) = -\frac{1}{2}\left(q_0 + q_1\right) = -\frac{1}{2}$, as was to be shown.